-You can submit patches on our Phabricator.
-This wiki page has more details on how this process works.
-For the reviewer, put in #kde_connect.
+All patches are submitted on Gitlab.
+The Android repository is here and the C++ Desktop repository is here.
+Be sure to select the most relevant template.
+You don't need to assign any reviewers, the developers are subscribed to notifications.
 Should this be your first patch, it's good to know that it might take some time before your patch is reviewed (we all work on KDE Connect in our free time), and you'll probably have to make some changes a couple of times.
 That's not because you're new, that's what happens for all reviews (even for long-time contributors).

 There are a couple of tasks marked as Junior Jobs on our workboard.
 Those have some extra information on how to approach them that help you get started.